Skip to main content

 Skills are reusable instruction sets that extend what Claude Code can do.
 Each skill lives in a SKILL.md file containing YAML frontmatter for configuration and a markdown body with instructions Claude reads and follows when the skill runs.
 They follow the Agent Skills open standard.

 There are three ways to invoke a skill: as a slash command you type in chat, automatically when Claude decides it’s relevant to your request, or both.
-Skills can also restrict which tools Claude uses, override the model, run in isolated subagents, and even embed their own hook configurations.
+Skills can also restrict which tools Claude uses, override the model, run in isolated subagents, conditionally activate based on which files you’re working with, and even embed their own hook configurations.

 If you’ve used the older .claude/commands/ directory, skills are the replacement.
 Command files still work for backward compatibility, but skills are the recommended approach because they support richer configuration through frontmatter, automatic discovery in nested directories, and supporting files alongside the skill definition.